-- establish standards for evaluating how well students master the established state standards. - establish expected levels of performance for student progression at each grade, as defined by the Commissioner, for students in reading, writing, science and mathematics based on achievement of the appropriate established state standards/benchmarks, with acceptable levels of performance on the FSA at grade levels 3 5 and on the district's standardized assessment in Kindergarten through Grade 2, below which a student must receive remediation or be retained. - provide remediation through a Progress Monitoring Plan (PMP), focusing on diagnosed needs until the student is remediated.
+- establish standards for evaluating how well students master the established state standards. - establish expected levels of performance for student progression at each grade, as defined by the Commissioner, for students in reading, writing, science and mathematics based on achievement of the appropriate established state standards/benchmarks, with acceptable levels of performance on the FSA at grade levels 3 - 5 and on the district's standardized assessment in Kindergarten through Grade 2, below which a student must receive remediation or be retained. - provide remediation through a Progress Monitoring Plan (PMP), focusing on diagnosed needs until the student is remediated.

-To meet state requirements for adequate progress, the district's Progress Monitoring Plan (PMP) must be implemented with identified low performing students.
+In order to meet state requirements for adequate progress, a school district of Santa Rosa County Progress Monitoring Plan (PMP) must be implemented with identified low performing students.
 This plan is a document developed along with a child's parents to assist the student in meeting the expectations of proficiency.
 When a student fails to attain the specified district or state levels of performance for student progression on district or state assessments, the district has three (3) options: